gosling-lang/gosling-docs/docs/composition.md

   ]
 }
 ```

-It is recommended to use nested tracks **ONLY IF** a user wants to use overlaid tracks inside stacked tracks.
+Use the nested structure if you want to use overlaid tracks inside stacked tracks.

 Try examples in the online editor: